 A licensed security officer must not be in possession of a firearm while engaged in activities authorised by the licence unless —

-(a) his or her licence is endorsed under section 24 to authorise such possession; or
+(a) his or her licence is endorsed under section 24 to authorise such possession; and

-(b) he or she is the holder of a permit under section 25,
+(b) he or she complies with —

+(i) the terms of the endorsement and any permit held by the officer under section 25; and

-and in either case he or she complies with the terms of the endorsement or permit and any condition or restriction to which it is subject.
+(ii) any condition or restriction to which the endorsement or permit is subject.

-Penalty: see section 88.
+Penalty: a fine of $15 000.

+[Section 23 amended by No. 4 of 2008 s.
+23 and 80(2).]

 24. Endorsement for escort of money etc.

 (1) A security officer’s licence may be endorsed by a licensing officer to authorise the security officer to be in possession of a firearm while engaged in one or more of the following —